Updated: Dec 22, 2022

 A Catastrophic Injury doesn’t even have to be from a vehicular accident at all—it could be caused by another person, faulty building construction, or a bicycle crash—as long as the victim or plaintiff experiences serious repercussions like the ones mentioned above.
 Pedestrian collisions sometimes result in severe injuries, even though the injuries aren’t life-threatening.

-This can also happen in medical procedures (like surgeries) gone wrong, as well as doctors and medical professionals prescribing medicines that ultimately damage someone’s health and body permanently.
+This can also happen in medical procedures (like surgeries) gone wrong, as well as doctors and medical professionals prescribing medicines that ultimately permanently damage someone’s health and body.

 That said, contact our prescreened top rated personal injury attorneys in Los Angeles for a free consultation with a personal injury lawyer.